lovell/uk-postcode/README.md

 # commonjs-uk-postcode

-CommonJS library for parsing and validating UK postcodes.
+CommonJS library for parsing and validating UK postcodes

 ## Installation